 Using WordPress.org, you don't need to pay for the platform, because it's a free CMS.
 But you'll need to pay for a domain name and find a hosting provider on your own.
 It doesn't cost you money but it cost you time because you need to learn and manage a lot of technical things.

 WordPress has cheaper options - it includes a free plan and a free open-source platform, so the price is up to you.
 Squarespace pricing is much more streamlined - and if you wish to sell online, it's much cheaper to get the same features with Squarespace.

 Squarespace vs WordPress: Conclusion

-Overall, Squarespace is a simpler option than WordPress, offering streamlined plans and easy to edit, beautiful templates.
-But WordPress wins against Squarespace when it comes to pricing.
-It has a free plan, two very cheap plans, and also can be downloaded as open-source software.
+Overall, Squarespace is a simpler option than WordPress.
+It offers streamlined plans and easy to edit beautiful templates.
+But WordPress has cheaper pricing and a completely free plan.
+Also, you can download the open-source version of WordPress.

 Both providers offer a money-back guarantee, so there is no risk in trying one, or both of them on your own.